gstoneback/snake/README.md

 # snake
-snake game in c and curses
+Snake game in C and Curses

-compile with `gcc -lcurses snake.c`
+Compile with `gcc -lcurses snake.c`